semaphoreui/semaphore-docs/user-guide/netbox-dynamic-inventory.md

 ![Netbox Badge](https://img.shields.io/badge/Netbox-%23F00.svg?style=for-the-badge&logo=netbox&logoColor=white)
 ![Semaphore Badge](https://img.shields.io/badge/Semaphore-%23187EBB.svg?style=for-the-badge&logo=semaphore&logoColor=white)

-## 🌟 Introduction

-This project was inspired by my lengthy search for a reliable way to integrate Netbox's dynamic inventory into Semaphore.
-Throughout my research, I found many suggested methods to be either overly complex or unstable.
-Finally, I discovered a simple and effective use of the `netbox.netbox.nb_inventory` plugin built into Ansible, which greatly simplified the process.

 ## 🛠 Key Features

 This repository demonstrates the use of the `netbox.netbox.nb_inventory` plugin to create a dynamic inventory in Semaphore.
 It enables automatic synchronization of data from Netbox, simplifying the management of your infrastructure and the execution of Ansible playbooks.